ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 ### Operation modes

-This submodules works with different [block chipher modes of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
+This submodule works with different [block cipher modes of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 To choose one of them, you should pass the `mode` parameter a string with the same format as OpenSSL and Node use.
 You can take a look at them by running `openssl list -cipher-algorithms`.

 In Node, any mode that its OpenSSL version supports can be used.

-In the browser we test it to work with the modes that are normally used in Ethereum libraries and applications.
+In the browser, we test it to work with the modes that are normally used in Ethereum libraries and applications.
 Those are `aes-128-ctr`, `aes-126-cbc`, and `aes-256-cbc`, but other modes may work.